SpoturDeal/RGB-Control-with-ESP32-and-MQTT/README.md

 An RGB(W) control on ESP32 with webinterface and MQTT status replies.

 This RGB control can be used with different domotica systems.

+There are 3 ways to control this ESP32 device with an url, with a webbrowser and through MQTT.

 The last set colours is stored in EEprom after a start up, it will return to last colour.
 With the timers you can switch off and on and change colours at preset times.

 With the few parts you have full IoT control over your RGB devices for less then EUR 15.00